AdityaVashista30/Pet-Classifier-Using-CNN/README.md

 # Pet-Classifier-Using-CNN
 It is a cat/dog classifier made using convolutional neural networks.
-We have to give an image as input and the model predicts whether the input image is of a dog or a cat
+We have to give an image as input and the model predicts whether the input image is of a dog or a cat.
+The classifier is made using tensorflow backend